tango-controls/rfc/10/RequestReply.md

 #### Cache

-The Cache is a circular buffer of recent responses for requests genereted internally by Device Server's Polling mechanism.
+The Cache is a circular buffer of recent responses for requests generated internally by Device Server's Polling mechanism.

 The Polling is periodical invoking a list of requests on Devices instantiated by a Device Server.
 A period of invokiong a request is called a Polling Period.